How I Met George Burns

 The Caesars staff were their usual courteous and amenable folks and made sure to provide a comfy spot for him to do his autographing.
 Of course, he was also appearing there in two shows a night.
 The man was a machine who never stopped!

-George was a funny man, telling his tales of life with Gracie Allen, his wife of 38 years before she died in 1964 from a heart attack.
+George, at this time of his life was getting frail, but he still had the wit and the charm he’d always had.
+He was still as funny as ever, telling his tales of life with Gracie Allen, his wife of 38 years before she died in 1964 from a heart attack.
 His book tells of all the ways Gracie made his life funnier, happier and actually more prosperous.
 He credits her totally with his rise to stardom.

 Burns and Allen – Perfect Comedy Team